konradpardyak/TapePlayer/README.md

 * ES6
 * Webpack + Babel
 * RWD
+* Materialize CSS

 ## To do

-* More theme
-* Support for other than mp4 format
+* Support for other formats
 * On/Off autoplay button
 * Repeat playlist button
 * Shuffle play button